EHC-33™ significantly reduces grease buildup in collection systems

 Many operators choose to apply the product on a designated day of the week.
 For particularly troublesome lines, we recommend the weekly dose be divided in half and be put in the line twice a week.
 Monday and Friday are generally good days because restaurants are busiest on weekends and a lot of grease is generated.
 This is not a hard and fast rule.
 You may choose other days.
 However, it is important to be consistent.
 Try to stay with the days you choose.
 If the program becomes inconsistent, the results will be inconsistent.

 Usually by treating the grease generating line or lines leading to the lift station with EHC-33™, you will be able to dramatically reduce grease buildup in the lift station.
 These grease generating lines are identified and treated with the regular sewer line doses.
-Many times you will find that by cleaning these lines, you can clean the lift station.
+Many times, you will find that by cleaning these lines, you can clean the lift station.
 It may take a little longer, and at first the lift station may collect even more grease as EHC-33™ does its job, but in three or four months, the problem should be solved.

 Ideally, the lift station should be cleaned prior to starting the program.
 If this isn’t possible, be sure to take careful measurements and pictures of the grease cap on day one.

 If there is a thick grease cap in a lift station, be sure that holes are punched in the cap to expose water.
-The reason for this is the bacteria in the water are inhaling oxygen and exhaling either hydrogen sulfide or carbon dioxide.
+The reason for this is the bacteria in the water inhales oxygen and exhales either hydrogen sulfide or carbon dioxide.
 These gases, if trapped, will literally lift the grease cap off the surface of the water.
 Since most of the biological activity occurs at the interface between the water and grease, activity will slow to almost nothing if the mat is lifted.
 KEEP THE HOLES OPEN.
 As another alternative, we can provide you with a degreaser or emulsifier to temporarily soften and reduce the grease cap.

 Even if the lift station has only one line coming in, you may still be able to isolate the grease-generating portion of the line and treat it at the generating source.
 It is always good to check it out before you treat the lift station directly.